icanbwell/fhir-server/changeEvents.md

 Note that KAFKA_URLS can be a comma separated list.

-Use the mentioned environment variable to enable kafka events for more Fhir resources: ```KAFKA_ENABLED_RESOURCES``` [NOTE: Default value is: "Consent,ExportStatus"]
+Use the mentioned environment variable to enable kafka events for more Fhir resources: ```KAFKA_ENABLED_RESOURCES``` [NOTE: Default value is: "Consent"]

 ## Format of change events